Venezuela's Guaido calls for massive protest as blackout drags on

 “All of Venezuela, to Caracas!”
 Guaido yelled while standing atop a bridge in southwestern Caracas, without saying when the planned protest would be held.
 “The days ahead will be difficult, thanks to the regime.”

-Activists had earlier scuffled with police and troops ahead of the rally, meant to pressure Maduro amid the blackout, which the governing Socialist Party called an act of U.S.-sponsored sabotage but opposition critics derided as the result of two decades of mismanagement and corruption.
+Activists had scuffled with police and troops ahead of the rally, meant to pressure Maduro amid the blackout, which the governing Socialist Party called an act of U.S.-sponsored sabotage but opposition critics derided as the result of two decades of mismanagement and corruption.

 Dozens of demonstrators attempted to walk along an avenue in Caracas but were moved onto the sidewalk by police in riot gear, leading them to shout at the officers and push on their riot shields.
 One woman was sprayed with pepper spray, according to a local broadcaster.